micronaut-projects/static-website/posts/2019-04-16-google-cloud-next-jsb-presentation.md

 The Micronaut framework was designed from the ground up to simplify the architectural development and deployment of microservices, and it comes with built-in support for GCP services and hosting.

-In this session presented at Google Cloud Next '19, Micronaut co-founder, [Jeff Scott Brown](https://objectcomputing.com/products/2gm-team#brown) demonstrate in real time how to build a suite of lightweight microservices, wire them together in support of the intended architecture, and deploy the solution to GCP with minimal complexity and effort.
+In this session presented at Google Cloud Next '19, Micronaut co-founder, [Jeff Scott Brown](https://objectcomputing.com/products/2gm-team#brown) demonstrates in real time how to build a suite of lightweight microservices, wire them together in support of the intended architecture, and deploy the solution to GCP with minimal complexity and effort.